danielholmes/coc-base-analyser/README.md

-# COC Base Analyser
+# Clash of Clans Base Analyser

-Analyses base layouts against sets of war base rules
+Analyses base layouts against sets of war base rules.
+It runs this analysis in bulk and provides tabulated results for the current war bases for each member in a clan.
+Additional to this you can click through to an individual's base to see a more in depth analysis.

+Analysis is only allowed for pre-configured clans in the app which are assigned an alias for convenience.

 ## Dependencies